jmatsumura/iHMPDCC_new_fxns/README.md

 misc - Contains files like the conf for Neo4j that can be easily copied for personal use.

-OSDF - (not currently used) Docker file to build OSDF and all of its dependencies.

-OSDF_API - (not currently used) An early back-end prototype for what is now GQL\_OSDF.

-docker-compose.yml - (not currently used)  Would attempt to build both GDC/OSDF Dockerfiles in conjunction.

 ## Original front-end/back-end implementations

 GDC: https://github.com/NCI-GDC/portal-ui